How to Fix the Aux Input in My Car

 5) Auxiliary Input Cable:

-6) Aux Input has dust into it:
+6) Aux Input has dust in it:

 Dust and dirt can also get into the jack, causing it to not work at all.
 The best thing you can do is clean out as much of this debris as possible with a needle or toothpick before trying anything else.
 If that doesn’t fix your aux input issue, then take it in for professional repair.
+The problem could be with the connection itself or other hardware malfunctions.

 7) Sound Quality Issues: